by Viv Hailwood

 - Competitive throughout, but carefully engineered to maintain enthusiasm.
-Culminating in the Tournament.
+Culminating in The Tournament.

 Outcomes of the BrainChild Programs

-The early traditional school program
+The early traditional-delivery school program

 National Results 2004

 NATIONAL DATA: The value – added grades for KS 2 results in 2004 show a significant increase on previous years, which was not predicted by the schools.
-These showed the totalled results of the individual children compared to all other Y6 children nationally.1
+These showed the totalled results of the individual children compared with all other Y6 children nationally.1

 Y6 SATs: Comparative Data: English Point Score Benchmark Results